vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     - Leave the text boxes blank to use auto-generated certificates.
 7. Expand **Fileserver Configuration** to configure the file server from which you download the vSphere Integrated Containers Engine binaries, and which publishes the plug-in packages for the vSphere Client.

-   - In the **Fileserver Port** text box, optionally change the port on which the vSphere Integrated Containers Engine file server runs.
+   - In the **Fileserver Port** text box, optionally change the port on which the vSphere Integrated Containers file server runs.
-   - To use custom certificates to authenticate connections to the vSphere Integrated Containers Engine file server, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
+   - To use custom certificates to authenticate connections to the vSphere Integrated Containers file server, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
 The file server supports RSA format for TLS private keys.
    - Leave the text boxes blank to use auto-generated certificates.

 7. Expand **Demo VCH Installer Wizard Configuration** to optionally change the port on which the interactive web installer for virtual container hosts (VCHs) runs.